Undergrad New Rates 2020-21: students enrolled fall '19 or after

-***These rates are for new students enrolled fall 2019 & spring 2020***
+***These rates are for new students enrolled 2019 or after***

 Please note: These are estimated charges based on standard tuition, fees, room & board for full-time students in an Undergraduate Day program.
 See below for more detailed rate information.